Biography, albums, CD & concert reviews

 with his readers and listeners.
 He puts a particular emphasis on Bach's

-harmony. - Perahia's Goldberg Variations also exist on Super Audio
+harmony. - Perahia's Goldberg Variations also exist on Super Audio CD.

-special player to hear this.
-For
+player to hear this.

 Murray Perahia, Bernard Haitink, Concertgebouw Orchestra Amsterdam: Beethoven